For great advocacy, sometimes you have to spoil the story

 Challenge Factory’s Blog

-Update: Read the National Strategy for Veterans Employment report of the Standing Committee on Veterans Affairs, October 2023.
+Update: Read the National Strategy for Veterans Employment report of the Standing Committee on Veterans Affairs.

 On February 13, 2023, Challenge Factory’s president, Lisa Taylor, appeared before the House of Commons Standing Committee on Veterans Affairs as an expert witness.